-The Domestic Dissertation Research Travel Award from The Graduate School provides funding for Ph.D. students to travel within the United States in order to conduct pre-dissertation or dissertation research.
-Actual award amounts will vary from $500 to $2,000 depending on the research project and the number of proposals funded.
+The International Dissertation Research Travel Award from The Graduate School provides funding for Ph.D. students to travel outside the United States in order to conduct pre-dissertation or dissertation research.
+Student can apply for up to $4,000 in domestic travel support, depending on the research project and the number of proposals funded.
 Funding generally includes travel costs, some living expenses, and direct research expenses.

 - Applicants must be in good academic standing.